redux-saga/redux-saga/docs/api/README.md

-If a forked task fails *synchronously* (ie: fails immediately after its execution before performing any async operation), then no Task is returned, instead the parent will be aborted as soon as possible (since both parent and child executes in parallel, the parent will abort as soon as it takes notice of the child failure).
+If a forked task fails *synchronously* (ie: fails immediately after its execution before performing any async operation), then no Task is returned, instead the parent will be aborted as soon as possible (since both parent and child execute in parallel, the parent will abort as soon as it takes notice of the child failure).

 To create *detached* forks, use `spawn` instead.